matrix-org/rust-synapse-compress-state/README.md

 The compressor can also be built into a python library as it uses PyO3.
 It can be built and installed into the current virtual environment by running `maturin develop`:

-1. Create a virtual environment in the place you want to use the compressor from
+1. Create a virtual environment in the place you want to use the compressor from (if it doesn't already exist).
 `$ virtualenv -p python3 venv`

 2. Activate the virtual environment